About Fibrous Dysplasia

 Dr. Francesco Gargano, Best Plastic Surgeon in NYC, has years of experience in the treatment of fibrous dysplasia, and his compassionate care towards patients is what makes him dedicated to you.
 Dr. Francesco Gargano is also committed to staying up-to-date on new treatment advances so he can offer the very best to patients.

 Since he understands coping with fibrous dysplasia and navigating your appointments and care can be challenging, Dr. Francesco Gargano, one of the Best Plastic Surgeon in NYC, remains committed to providing you with the best care you need to excel.

 Fibrous dysplasia is a rare congenital condition.
 It is associated with a spontaneous gene mutation affecting the cells that make bone.
 This is not an inherited condition, meaning that it has not been passed to a child by a parent.
 The cause of the disease is unknown.

 What are the symptoms of fibrous dysplasia?

 Children experience fibrous dysplasia in a wide range of severity.
 Some experience many endocrine-related symptoms, while others appear wholly healthy, with little or no evidence of bone or endocrine involvement.

 Here are some symptoms your child may be experiencing:

 The symptoms of fibrous dysplasia may resemble other medical conditions or problems.
-Dr. Francesco Gargano being a Reconstructive Surgeon Manhattan along with his compassionate care helps his patient to get the best treatment possible.
+Dr. Francesco Gargano is a reconstructive surgeon in Manhattan and his compassionate care helps his patient get the best treatment possible.